 Artists have always depended on patrons to support their creative efforts.
 Columbus Orthopaedic is a perfect combination of patron and artisans.
 The new facility in Starkville incorporates three significant glass artworks in a medical architectural setting.
 The medical art therapy discipline recognizes the value of art in the treatment environment.
 Both the Starkville and Columbus physical rehabilitation facilities treat the soul as well as the body with the exquisite beauty of art glass.

--Andre Young, Chief Designer
+-Andrew Young, Chief Designer

 When glass-selecting for Starkville Orthopaedic, I focused on combining subtle variations of color and texture in an interesting, dynamic way while keeping the overall design in mind.
 Cutting the art glass so that the ovals were directionally consistent with the swirling lead work was crucial to the design.
 Balancing the use of opal glass with transparent and textured glass gave a harmonious appearance to the four separate panels.